 - Sam Cole, Energy Project Engineer

-If you are interested in having your building participate in the shutdown, please reach out to your building manager, or Sam Cole, email@example.com for more information.
+If you are interested in having your building participate in the shutdowns, please reach out to your building manager, or Sam Cole, firstname.lastname@example.org for more information.